Read how FreshBooks Estimates and Proposals gives U.K.-based F.B. & Sons the professional edge when winning new business.

 When we first set this company up, we thought: If we break even by the end of the first year, that’s great.
 I thought we’d just get some hedges, a few lawns, and some odd jobs.
 It’ll be slow to start.
 I just can’t believe how quickly we got really big projects.
 We broke even after 3 months of starting.
 It’s incredible just how many people put their trust in us.
 We’re really proud.

-You mentioned earlier that you never know what you’ll find when you break ground.
 What’s the strangest thing you’ve found in a customer’s garden?

 Darryl: We’ve found lots of interesting things in gardens like old Victorian mattresses that were buried in some of these houses in the early 1900s.
 We even found an old one pence coin from 1913 of George V.